B3C: A Minimalist Approach to Offline Multi-Agent Reinforcement Learning: Experiments

 \subsubsection{Value factorization}

-We here provide an ablation study of the empirical observation described in Sec. \ref{sec:b3c_vf} that non-monotonic factorization is better than monotonic factorization in offline settings.
-Fig. \ref{fig:valuefactorization} shows the performance differences of VDN and monotonic factorization compared to non-monotonic factorization.
-It is seen that \texttt{non-mono} generally performs better than both \texttt{mono} and \texttt{vdn}, though linear factorization shows better performance in certain cases.
-However, \texttt{mono} performs poorly in offline settings, which differs from the online settings~\cite{peng2021facmac}.
+We here provide an ablation study of the empirical observation described in Sec.~\ref{sec:b3c_vf} that non-monotonic factorization performs better than monotonic factorization in offline settings.
+Fig.~\ref{fig:valuefactorization} shows the performance differences of VDN and monotonic factorization compared to non-monotonic factorization across all environments.
+Overall, \texttt{non-mono} consistently outperforms both \texttt{mono} and \texttt{vdn}, though the linear factorization occasionally achieves comparable or slightly higher scores in certain easy datasets.

+This result contrasts with prior findings in online settings~\cite{peng2021facmac}, where monotonic factorization often yielded stable and competitive performance.
+We attribute this difference to the distributional shift inherent in offline learning: enforcing monotonicity restricts the representational capacity of the critic, making it difficult to approximate complex joint action dependencies when unseen samples dominate the dataset.
+In contrast, non-monotonic factorization allows the critic to flexibly capture nonlinear inter-agent correlations, leading to more accurate value estimation and better policy learning.